 Key benefits:

-- Earn valuable Ultimate Rewards Points in place of cash back when this card is paired with a Chase Sapphire Card or the Chase Ink Business Preferred® credit card (review).
+- Earn valuable Ultimate Rewards Points in place of cash back when this card is paired with a Chase Sapphire Card or the Ink Business Preferred® Credit Card.

 How Chase pays out cash back

-The Chase Freedom Unlimited® credit card is, at its core, a cash back credit card, but Chase pays cash back in the form of points which holders of the Freedom Unlimited credit card can exchange for statement credits at a rate of 1 point = 1 cent.
+The Chase Freedom Unlimited® card is, at its core, a cash back credit card, but Chase pays cash back in the form of points which holders of the Chase Freedom Unlimited® card can exchange for statement credits at a rate of 1 point = 1 cent.

-As I’ll show a little later in this post, under the right conditions, the points that this card earns can be used for more than cash back.
+As I’ll show a little later in this article, under the right conditions, the points that this card earns can be used for more than cash back.

-The Chase Freedom Unlimited® Credit Card doesn’t charge an annual fee, so when you consider the bonus earning rates that the card offers and the fact that this card will earn a minimum of 1.5% cash back (1.5 points/dollar) on all unbonused spending, that’s pretty good going.
+The Chase Freedom Unlimited® card doesn’t charge an annual fee, so when you consider the bonus earning rates that the card offers and the fact that this card will earn a minimum of 1.5% cash back (1.5 points/dollar) on all eligible unbonused spending, that’s pretty good going.

-3% – 5% cash back (not including the welcome offer) is an amazing return to be given by a no-annual-fee credit card, but for holders of one of the Chase Sapphire cards or the Ink Business Prefered Card, it gets better.
+1.5% – 5% cash back is an amazing return to be given by a $0 annual fee credit card, but for holders of one of the Chase Sapphire cards or the Ink Business Preferred® card, it gets better.

-If you’re a fan of pure cash back the Chase Freedom Unlimited® Credit Card will work very well for you, but it can also be an amazing card for anyone who loves earning a valuable rewards currency and who is happy to put in a bit of extra work to maximize the value that the Freedom Unlimited Card offers.
+If you’re a fan of pure cash back, the Chase Freedom Unlimited® card will work very well for you, but it can also be an amazing card for anyone who loves earning a valuable rewards currency and who is happy to put in a bit of extra work to maximize the value that the card offers.

-When paired with a Chase Sapphire Card or the Ink Business Preferred® credit card, the cash back that the Chase Freedom Unlimited® Credit Card offers can be taken in the form of Ultimate Rewards Points.
-These points can be transferred to a variety of airline and hotel loyalty programs where they can be used to extract considerably more value than the basic cash back that the Freedom Unlimited card offers.
+When held alongside a Chase Sapphire Card or the Ink Business Preferred® Credit Card, the cash back that the Chase Freedom Unlimited® offers can be taken in the form of Ultimate Rewards Points.

-I value Chase Ultimate Rewards Points at 1.5 cents each (based on the value I know I can easily get out of each point) and that means that in effect, the Chase Freedom Unlimited® Credit Card offers the following:
+We value Chase Ultimate Rewards Points at 1.5 cents each (based on the value we know we can get out of each point with relative ease) and that means that in effect, you could say that the Chase Freedom Unlimited® card offers the following standard earnings year on year:

 Effective rebates of 4.5% on:

-Effective rebate of 2.25% on spending in all other categories.
+Effective rebate of 2.25% on eligible spending in all other categories.

-There are a number of premium credit cards on the market (annual fees of over $200) that don’t offer rebates as good as these, and yet the Chase Freedom Unlimited® credit card doesn’t charge an annual fee at all.
+There are a number of premium credit cards on the market (annual fees of over $200) that don’t offer rebates as good as these, and yet the fee for the Chase Freedom Unlimited® card remains at $0.

-Also, it’s worth noting that one of the more interesting selling points of the Chase Freedom Unlimited® credit card is the 3% cash back (3 points/dollar) that it offers on spending at drugstores as drugstore spending is a category that rarely appears as a credit card bonus category.
-Considering the fact that drugstores generally sell a lot more than just pharmacy items, this is an incredibly useful bonus category to have.
+Also, it’s worth noting that one of the more interesting selling points of the Chase Freedom Unlimited® card is the 3% cash back (3 points/dollar) that it offers on spending at drugstores as drugstore spending is a category that rarely appears as a credit card bonus category.

-Being able to earn effective rebates of between 2.25% and 7.5% courtesy of a credit card that doesn’t charge an annual fee is impressive, and it’s what makes the Chase Freedom Unlimited® Credit Card the very special card that it is.
+Being able to earn effective rebates of between 2.25% and 7.5% courtesy of a credit card with a $0 annual fee is impressive, and it’s what makes the Chase Freedom Unlimited® the special card that it is.

 Bottom line